25 Font Management Tools Reviewed

 FontExpert 2007

 Apart from a usual suite of font management features, FontExpert 2007 offers you the ability to assign keywords, categories, ratings and captions in the tags view, print fonts, search for duplicates and corrupted fonts as well as examine your system for font errors.
-You can also export fonts to HTML (example) and add Open, Print and Install font custom menu commands to Windows Explorer context menu.
+You can also export fonts to HTML (<a example) and add Open, Print and Install font custom menu commands to Windows Explorer context menu.

 FontExpert can create face sample images having custom width, height, color and file format (BMP, GIF, JPEG, TIFF, PNG).
 It can manage and print PostScript, TrueType, OpenType and raster fonts.